donhac/optimus-archetype-java/README.md

-# stonehenge-archetype-java
+# optimus-archetype-java
-a maven archetype for stonehenge service.
+a maven archetype for optimus service.

 ## generate project from archetype